 Canadians are a stressed bunch.
-According to Statistics Canada, 27% of Canadian employees report most days as “quite a bit” or “extremely stressful.”
-That means there could be 3.7 million adults who are working with high levels of stress.
+According to Statistics Canada, 21% of Canadian employees say they experience high or very high levels of work-related stress.
+That means there could be 4.1 million adults who are working with high levels of stress.

-These people often report feeling burned out, anxious, depressed and generally unhappy with their lives.
-They also report physical symptoms such as muscle pain, headaches, fatigue, racing heart and high blood pressure.
-Some have panic attacks, which are bouts of extreme anxiety.
+Workplace stress often leads to feeling burned out, anxious, depressed and unhappy.
+Physical symptoms are also common.
+This can include muscle pain, headaches, fatigue, racing heart and high blood pressure.
+Some people have panic attacks, which are bouts of extreme anxiety.

 Catie Fenn knows all about the cumulative effects of stress.
 An ambitious type-A personality, she finished law school and became a Bay Street lawyer in Toronto.
 But the fast-paced lifestyle proved challenging and unrewarding.
-So Fenn decided to take a big step back – not abandoning her job in law, but also becoming a meditation teacher, working with clients in roles similar to her own.
+So Fenn decided to take a big step back – not abandoning her job in law, but also becoming a meditation teacher.
+It allowed her to work with clients in roles similar to her own.

 “Most of the people I work with are high achievers and professionals,” says Fenn.
 “I typically work with people who have a lot of stress in their lives.”